paulahillenbrand/FYP_CUTandRUN_Analysis/README.md

 ## Acknowledgments:
 To carry out this analysis, the CUT&Tag data processing pipeline by Zheng et al (available here: https://dx.doi.org/10.17504/protocols.io.bjk2kkye) was modified according to the eperimental differences.

-CUT&RUN data was provided by Rowan Mac Gabhann (Frank lab, University of Galway).
-The reference genome, GTF file and genome index files were provided by Rowan Mac Gabhann.
+CUT&RUN data was provided by the Frank lab, University of Galway.
+The reference genome, GTF file and genome index files were provided by the Frank lab.

 ## Two files are contained in this repository: